yale-mgt-656/arduino-led-activity/README.md

 ![arduino connection information](https://learn.adafruit.com/system/assets/assets/000/002/150/medium800/learn_arduino_bottom_of_ide_showing_board_port.jpg?1396779969)

-or

-TODO: INSERT IMAGE HERE!
+You want to make sure it says something like "Arduino Uno on _____", where _____ is likely "COM4" or similar on Windows.
+On a Mac, this might look like or "/dev/tty.usbmodem1451" or similar.
+To adjust these settings if they are not correct, you'll want to go to "Tools > Board" or "Tools > Port".
+(If you have trouble, please ask the teaching staff and we'll be happy to help.)

+Now, you want to move the code from your computer to the Arduino.
 Click on the 'Upload' button.
 The second button from the left on the toolbar.

 ![arduino upload button](https://learn.adafruit.com/system/assets/assets/000/002/151/medium800/learn_arduino_upload_button.jpg?1396779976)